Hypokras/python-course/responses/03-readfile.md

 ## Comment with the first quote

-Run your code using `python get-quote.py` and copy the value to your clipboard.
+Run your code and copy the value to your clipboard.

 Paste the quote as a comment here and I'll follow up with next steps!